Old Spy, New World, Tight Arse.

 The one redeeming factor in Bond giving his heart away is that we realize one sure thing: the woman must die.
 To give Bond the motivation to become the hard bastard he becomes in his upcoming adventures.

 Many fans have toyed with the concept of James Bond being a code name given to various agents over the years – ironically making “James Bond” an alias! – which explains the different men playing the role… It’s not a bad idea, which was courted in the 1967 CASINO ROYALE.
 Although that theory should be put to rest with the scene of Roger Moore (in FOR YOUR EYES ONLY) laying flowers at the grave of his dead wife, who married George Lazenby (in MAJESTY’S SECRET SERVICE) – meaning the producers were trying to create continuity with the Bond character.
 Now though, all bets are off, as our minds are twisted into an alternate reality where Bond only comes into being after the internet.
 No more exploding pens.

-It would also explain, after all these years of infiltrating crime syndicates, the concept of the secret agent who simply tells everyone his “real” name – which Craig invokes like a stinger in the very last frames, while carrying a bigger gun than any other “Bond, James Bond.”
+Although that theory would explain the concept of the secret agent who simply tells everyone his “real” name – which Craig invokes like a stinger in the very last frames, while carrying a big modern automatic penis– I mean weapon: “Bond, James Bond.”

 Are those Villains paying any attention at all?
 Or have they always been distracted by something else?

 It all turns on that perfectly-formed arse.